 Paleo Silver Dollar Chocolate Chip Pancakes

-⅓ cup (80 ml) coconut milk, flax milk or other dairy-free milk (I used this brand of coconut milk)
+- 1/3 cup coconut milk or flax milk or other dairy-free milk

-½ cup soy- and dairy-free chocolate chips (or more to taste) (I use the Enjoy Life Brand)
+- 1/2 cup soy- and dairy-free chocolate chips I use the Enjoy Life Brand

-1. Preheat a griddle or large skillet (I have this griddle) over medium/high heat with about a tablespoon (15 g) of oil.
+Preheat a griddle or large skillet (I have this griddle) over medium/high heat with about a tablespoon (15 g) of oil

-3. Spoon the pancake batter into the hot skillet, spacing the pancakes at least 2 inches (5 cm) apart.
+Spoon the pancake batter into the hot skillet, spacing the pancakes at least 2 inches (5 cm) apart

-4. Cook the pancakes until they begin to bubble, about 2 to 3 minutes and then flip them to the alternate side for another few minutes.
-Remove the cooked pancakes from the skillet or griddle and serve them with coconut whipped cream and a few extra chocolate chips if desired.
+Cook the pancakes until they begin to bubble, about 2 to 3 minutes and then flip them to the alternate side for another few minutes.
+Remove the cooked pancakes from the skillet or griddle and serve them with coconut whipped cream and a few extra chocolate chips if desired

 FOR LITTLE HANDS: Allow your child to help mix the pancake ingredients in a bowl.
 Older children may also help flip the pancakes on the griddle while supervised.